Keeping a Done-List list makes it easier to advocate for yourself โ and prepare for a job search.

 Enter my first impetus for the Done-List.

-I knew that if I wanted to stand out as a great associate, I needed to be able to advocate my own value, and the only way to do so was to know what I did so I could give context to the hours I billed.
+If I wanted to stand out as a great associate, I knew I needed to be able to advocate my own value.
+The only way to do so was to know what I did so I could give context to the hours I billed.

 Was 25% of my 1,900 minimum billable hours all document review, or was it writing dispositive motions and preparing for depositions?